AdamS040/Portfolio-Tracker/README.md

    chmod +x setup_and_run.sh
    ./setup_and_run.sh
    ```
-   This will create a virtual environment, install required packages, and run the tracker.
+   This will create a virtual environment, install required packages, and launch the dashboard.

 ### 3. **How to Use**
 The portfolio file is at data/sample_portfolio.csv.
 Edit this file to change the stocks or weights.